Plastic Bags

 Why Branded Mailers Reduce Packing Friction for Restaurants - CustomLogoThing packaging example

 Most buyers look at print cost first.
-The bigger gain usually comes from removing small tasks that repeat all day.
+The bigger win usually comes from cutting out small tasks that repeat all day.
 A plain mailer may look cheaper on paper, but the team still has to apply labels, verify order type, choose the right bag, and deal with inconsistent presentation from one shift to the next.
 A printed mailer absorbs some of that work.
 That matters in busy operations where seconds add up across hundreds of outbound orders.

 This is especially true for restaurants shipping products that need protection but not a rigid carton.
 Shelf-stable snacks, branded apparel, inserts, gift cards, promotional bundles, and simple ecommerce add-ons fit that profile.
 A mailer is not the right answer for hot food, chilled shipments without insulation, or anything that needs hard-side crush protection.
 The packaging has to match the product, not the other way around.

 There is also a training benefit.
 New staff do not need to memorize three different bag types or stop to ask which label belongs on which package.
-A standardized mailer creates one default pack-out and fewer opportunities for mismatch.
+A standardized mailer gives the team one default pack-out and fewer chances to mix things up.
 That kind of consistency makes audits easier, helps managers spot waste, and gives purchasing a cleaner forecast for the next order.

 For multi-location brands, the value is even more obvious.
 One store may burn through a carton faster because of promo volume, while another moves slowly and risks over-ordering.
 Bulk planning turns that variation into a single replenishment rhythm.
 It also gives the team a benchmark for how many units are consumed per week, which is usually more useful than a rough guess from the previous quarter.

 Branded packaging also changes the customer experience before the package is opened.
 A printed mailer signals the brand during transit, which can matter for subscription shipments, seasonal product drops, and repeat-order programs.
-It is not dramatic, but it is visible.
-That visibility has value because it helps the package look intentional even before the customer handles the contents.
+It is a subtle thing, but it still makes the shipment feel deliberate instead of improvised.

 There is a practical comparison worth making: a low-cost plain mailer with separate labeling can still be more expensive in labor than a slightly pricier printed version.
 The math depends on order volume, but the labor line is real.
 A smart bulk order plan accounts for both materials and the minutes spent at the packing table.